Check if your email has been exposed in a data breach

 4. Enable Two-Factor Authentication (2FA)

-• Bank and financial apps
+• Bank and finance apps

 Two-factor authentication screen

-5. Watch Out for Phishing Attacks
+5. Watch for Phishing Emails

 Email phishing warning